kyma-project/community/capabilities/api-gateway.md

     * Automate configuration and deployment of front end proxies to allow communication using GraphQl

 * Expose services running on different environments
-    * Allow proxying requests to services running on cloud foundry, other k8s clusters etc.
+    * Allow proxying requests to services running outside Kyma - on cloud foundry, other k8s clusters etc.
     * Allow configuring the same authentication and authorization policies as for services deployed in the Kyma